Collaboration with: Savara Inc (USA) / Savara ApS (Denmark) and Affibody AB (Sweden)

 Time period : 2016-2018

 Through this project we aim at changing the way industry measures residual host cell proteins (HCP) in biopharmaceuticals.
-The outcome should be a validated HCP quantification method by SWATH LC- MS/MS. This will make it faster to bring new biopharmaceutical products to the market.
+The outcome should be a validated residual HCP quantitation method by SWATH LC- MS/MS. This will make it faster to bring new biopharmaceutical products to the market.
 And eventually also make the biopharmaceuticals safer to use.

 Currently, biopharmaceutical companies all over the world make use of validated ELISA assays.
 These assays monitor the total content of host cell proteins (HCPs) present in their final protein drug product.
 However, you do not get any details about the identity or quantity of the process specific HCP.